OmarShehata/7-second-surveys/src/home.md

     finding meaning in the mundane
 </p>

-Every week I send out a tiny anonymous survey to my friends, to my local community, and to the internet about something I'm really curious about.
-Any time I find myself wondering, "is this just something weird that _I_ do, or is everyone like this?"
-I put it in the list.
+I send out tiny anonymous surveys to my friends, to my local community, and to the internet about something I'm really curious about.

 <!--